 Data in this release are from the National Compensation Survey (NCS), conducted by the U.S. Department of Labor, Bureau of Labor Statistics (BLS).
-This release contains March 2015 data on civilian, private industry, and state and local government workers in the United States.
+This publication contains March 2016 data on civilian, private industry, and state and local government workers in the United States.
 Excluded are federal government workers, the military, agricultural workers, private household workers, and the self-employed.
-This news release provides data on the incidence of (access to and participation in) selected benefits and the share of premiums paid by employers and employees for medical care.
+This release provides data on the incidence and key provisions of selected benefit plans, as well as on premiums paid by employers and employees for medical care and employee contribution requirements in retirement plans.

 The percentiles were computed using earnings and scheduled hours of work reported for individual workers in sampled establishment jobs.
 Establishments in the survey are asked to report only individual worker earnings for each sampled job.
 For the calculation of the hourly percentile values, the individual worker hourly earnings are weighted and arrayed from lowest to highest.
 The values corresponding to the percentiles are: